MicrosoftDocs/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

 - For Visual Studio Enterprise, run: <br>  ```vs_enterprise.exe --layout c:\vs2017offline```
 - For Visual Studio Professional, run: <br> ```vs_professional.exe --layout c:\vs2017offline```
 - For Visual Studio Community, run: <br> ```vs_community.exe --layout c:\vs2017offline```

-## Step 3: Customize your offline installation
-There are many options you can use to customize your installation.
-Here are a few examples of how to customize it by [language locale](use-command-line-parameters-to-install-visual-studio.md#list-of-language-locales).

- - To download all workloads and components for only one language, run: <br>```vs_enterprise.exe --layout C:\vs2017offline --lang en-US```
- - To download all workloads and components for multiple languages, run: <br>```vs_enterprise.exe --layout C:\vs2017offline --lang en-US de-DE ja-JP```
- - To download one workload for all languages, run <br> ```vs_enterprise.exe --layout C:\vs2017offline --add Microsoft.VisualStudio.Workload.Azure ```
- - To download two workloads and one optional component for three languages, run: <br>```vs_enterprise.exe --layout C:\vs2017offline --add Microsoft.VisualStudio.Workload.Azure Microsoft.VisualStudio.Workload.ManagedDesktop Component.GitHub.VisualStudio --lang en-US de-DE ja-JP ```

-To learn more about the options you can use to customize your installation, see our [Use command-line parameters to install Visual Studio 2017 ](use-command-line-parameters-to-install-visual-studio.md) page.

-## Step 4: Run your offline installation
+## Install from the offline installation folder
 Run your offline installation now or later; the choice is yours to make.
 But when you do, follow these steps.

   a.
 Install the certificates (They are in the Certificates folder, which is in your Layout folder.
 Simply right-click each one to install it.)

   b.
 Run the installation file.
 For example, run: <br> ```vs_enterprise.exe --layout c:\vs2017offline```

-## Step 5: Update an offline installation
+## Additional tips for offline installers
+It's easy to customize or update your offline installer; we'll show you how.
+And if something goes wrong with your offline installer, we've got troubleshooting and support information for you, too.

+### How to customize your offline installer
+There are many options you can use to customize your offline installer.
+Here are a few examples of how to customize it by [language locale](use-command-line-parameters-to-install-visual-studio.md#list-of-language-locales).

+ - To download all workloads and components for only one language, run: <br>```vs_enterprise.exe --layout C:\vs2017offline --lang en-US```
+ - To download all workloads and components for multiple languages, run: <br>```vs_enterprise.exe --layout C:\vs2017offline --lang en-US de-DE ja-JP```
+ - To download one workload for all languages, run <br> ```vs_enterprise.exe --layout C:\vs2017offline --add Microsoft.VisualStudio.Workload.Azure ```
+ - To download two workloads and one optional component for three languages, run: <br>```vs_enterprise.exe --layout C:\vs2017offline --add Microsoft.VisualStudio.Workload.Azure Microsoft.VisualStudio.Workload.ManagedDesktop Component.GitHub.VisualStudio --lang en-US de-DE ja-JP ```
+To learn more about the options you can use to customize your installation, see our [Use command-line parameters to install Visual Studio 2017 ](use-command-line-parameters-to-install-visual-studio.md) page.

+### How to update an offline installer
 If you want to update your offline installation, run the `--layout` command again.
 Make sure to point to the same folder that you used before; this way, only those components that have been updated since you last ran `--layout` will be downloaded.

-## Step 6: Troubleshoot an offline installation
+### How to troubleshoot an offline installer
 Sometimes, things go wrong.
 Here is a table of known issues and some workarounds that might help.

 | Issue       | Item                   | Solution |